-“I don’t think there’s any question that a healthy diet and lifestyle like the Pritikin Program may be a far safer way to prevent and perhaps treat depression than just reaching for the prescription pad,” sums up Dr. Seth Marquit, MD, Medical Director of the Pritikin Longevity Center.
+“I don’t think there’s any question that a healthy diet and lifestyle like the Pritikin Program may be a far safer way to prevent and perhaps treat depression than just reaching for the prescription pad,” sums up Dr. Danine Fruge, MD, ABFP, Medical Director of the Pritikin Longevity Center.

 Agrees psychologist Coral Arvon, PhD, Director of Behavioral Health and Wellness at Pritikin: “The better the food we eat, the healthier we are, and in all sorts of ways, including our outlook on life.